Melbourne Grammar School: Curriculum

-Co-curriculum
+Co-curricula activities

+The following co-curricula activities are offered to students in the senior school:

 Debating

 Melbourne Grammar has held inter-grammar school British Parliamentary Debating competitions with Scotch College and Sydney Grammar.
 Additionally, Melbourne Grammar enters students into the Debaters Association of Victoria's (DAV) Debating Competition in the Caufield region.
 In 2016, Melbourne Grammar won both the B Grade and D Grade competitions, and in 2017, won the D Grade competition for the second year in a row.
 In 2018, MGS won the A Grade championship.

 Music

-Melbourne Grammar's orchestra, the Melbourne Grammar School Symphony Orchestra (MGSSO), tours internationally in December every year.
-In 2005 the orchestra toured Malaysia and Singapore and in 2006 travelled to China, performing in Shanghai, Hong Kong and Guangzhou.
-In 2007 the orchestra toured Dubai, Zagreb, Ljubljana and Venice, while in December 2008 the orchestra once again returned to Malaysia for Martin Rutherford's final orchestra tour.
-In 2009, Mark Drummond took over the orchestra and in 2010 it toured Japan, performing in Osaka, Tokyo (at the Okuma Auditorium at Waseda University) and Gamagori.
-The MGSSO toured France and Belgium in 2012, then the United States in 2014, and Germany, Austria and the Czech Republic in 2016.
-In 2018, visited the UK, playing in London, Edinburgh and Glasgow.
+Melbourne Grammar's orchestra, the Melbourne Grammar School Symphony Orchestra (MGSSO), comprises approximately 100 students, the vast majority of whom attend the school.
+The MGSSO has accompanied international soloists such as Ronald Farren-Price, Leslie Howard and Neville Taweel, and has premiered works by Australian and British composers.
 Pat Miller has been the conductor of the orchestra since October 2019.
-The orchestra has also toured regional Victoria in 2022 and 2023, on a train.
+The orchestra tours internationally in December and recent tours include:

-The orchestra is usually made up of around 100 students, the vast majority of whom attend the school.
-The MGSSO has accompanied international soloists such as Ronald Farren-Price, Leslie Howard and Neville Taweel, and has premiered works by Australian and British composers.